-4-1-11.2 Lost ball
+4-1-10.2 Lost ball

 If a player believes that their ball went missing while playing a hole (e.g. in a water obstacle or outside the course), they can replace it with a provisional ball in order to save time, placing it where the original ball was laying before getting lost.
 A provisional ball becomes the ball 'in play' when the original ball is definitely lost or out of bounds and/or the provisional ball is kicked for the second time.
 If the original ball is found within the allotted time and is in bounds then this must be played.
+A player cannot use the 'in play' ball of a fellow player as their provisional ball.

-4-1-11.3 Proceeding with damaged or lost ball
+4-1-10.3 Proceeding with damaged or lost ball